James Patton Brownlow: Organization; Cumberland Gap campaign, Nashville, Triune

 Brownlow had shown his leadership during this campaign and while on guard duty in Virginia east of the gap.
 On August 1, 1862, Brownlow became lieutenant colonel of the regiment.
 On September 17, 1862, General Morgan abandoned Cumberland Gap because Confederate forces were converging on his men and they were in danger of being cut off from supplies and reinforcements.
 They retreated to Ohio, harassed by Confederate cavalry much of the way.
 On November 1, 1862, the designation of the regiment was finally changed to 1st Regiment of Tennessee Volunteer Cavalry.
 In January 1863, the regiment moved to Nashville, Tennessee, to begin operations in their home state.

 On February 1, 1863, Lt.
 Colonel Brownlow led the regiment on a scout to Franklin, Tennessee, 18 mi south of Nashville, where his regiment inflicted some casualties, took some prisoners and quickly returned to Nashville.
 In late February, Brownlow led a reconnaissance to Triune, Tennessee, 21 mi south-east of Nashville, after being temporarily assigned as the only cavalry regiment in Brigadier General James B. Steedman's division.
 The 1st Tennessee took about 100 prisoners and cleared the area sufficiently so that the division could spend until June 1863 encamped at Triune.
+According to a history of the 14 Union cavalry regiments from Tennessee:

 The regiment skirmished with Confederates camped nearby all winter and often took prisoners during these skirmishes.